AsahiLinux/AsahiLinux.github.io/content/community.md

 Our working documentation is maintained in a [GitHub Wiki](https://github.com/AsahiLinux/docs/wiki/).

-## Twitter
+## Mastodon (Fediverse)

-You will also find official announcements and information on the [Asahi Linux Twitter account](https://twitter.com/AsahiLinux).
+You will also find official announcements and information on the [Asahi Linux Mastodon account](https://social.treehouse.systems/@AsahiLinux).

-In addition, marcan sometimes posts updates and community information on his [Patreon](https://patreon.com/marcan) page, which funds this project, and the comments on the posts may have additional information.